saiyam911/learning-library/workshops/cloud-native-devops-workshop/README.md

 #### Client Image vm

 This workshop will use Client Image vm provisioned on Oracle Compute with required tools for this workshop.
-You can use your client environment if you have required tools, here is the list of requirements ??
+You can use your client environment if you have [required tools](https://github.com/dvukmano/learning-library/blob/PTF-India/workshops/cloud-native-devops-workshop/ClientTools.md).

 #### Oracle Public Cloud PaaS  account